ivanreese/visual-programming-codex/implementations.md

 ### [Origami](https://origami.design)
 * A prototyping tool built atop [Quartz Composer](#quartz-composer) by Facebook.
 * Used to prototype the UI/UX of their Paper app.

+### PA3D
+* [Video demo](https://www.youtube.com/watch?v=5JzaEUJ7IbE) — "PAD3D was a very early (about 1993) zoomable user interface implemented on an SGI in Lisp using accelerated 3D graphics.
+This demo shows zooming, authoring, text, images, dynamic fisheye of source code, live visual bookmarks, and a nested zooming file browser."

 ### [PraxisLive](https://www.praxislive.org)